-Online learning is not easier than traditional classroom learning.
-While the benefits are many, students that enroll in an online course because they believe it is easier, soon learn differently.
 Self-motivation and discipline are required to succeed in distance learning courses.
 For many, distance learning offers access to education not previously available.
 It also provides a solution to flexibility needs, work and travel responsibilities, and family challenges.

 A successful experience in distance learning requires a basic familiarity with technology.
 Resources are available for students through University Information Technology Services for those interested in distance learning, but in need of a technology refresher.
 It is also strongly recommended that students have ready access to a computer or laptop with a high-speed Internet access, such as DSL or cable broadband.
 Online courses will require students to download and access course materials.
 Online learning success depends on preparation, motivation, dedication, and planning.

 What equipment and technology will I need to be successful at online learning?